 For more information, please call Victor Jensen at (907) 205-2113.
 Please send your CV to physicians@anthc.org.

-The Alaska Native Tribal Health Consortium seeks a Neurologist with Vascular and / or Stroke training and experience to join our team at the Alaska Native Medical Center (ANMC) in Anchorage, Alaska.
-As a Level II Trauma Center, ANMC represents over 30 medical specialties and serves as the tertiary referral center for the Alaska Native and American Indian people across the state.
-The neurologist will provide general neurologic services to outpatients; manage inpatient neurology consultations and direct care of inpatients with complicated neurologic problems.
+The Alaska Native Tribal Health Consortium (ANTHC) seeks a Pediatric Critical Care Nurse Practitioner to join our growing team at the Alaska Native Medical Center in Anchorage, Alaska.
+As a Level II Pediatric Trauma center, ANMC represents over 30 medical specialties and serves as the tertiary referral center for Alaska Native and American Indian people across the state.
+Our breadth of pathology, cohesive team and breathtaking geography make this a one-of-a-kind practice opportunity!

 For more information, please call Victor Jensen at (907) 205-2113.
 Please send your CV to physicians@anthc.org.